The Royal Veterinary College offers several Residencies that are first class, world-renowned training programmes for veterinary specialisation.

 Two surgery, two medicine and one large animal diagnostic imaging Residencies are run in the hospital at any given time so positions are not available every year.
 Available positions can be found under residencies available.

 The programmes in equine medicine and in equine surgery are three-year training programmes that are approved by the European and American Colleges of Veterinary Surgery, the European College of Equine Internal Medicine, the American College of Veterinary Internal Medicine (Large Animals) and, for diagnostic imaging, the European College of Veterinary Diagnostic Imaging.
-The programmes are designed to enable residents to fulfil the credentials requirements of the respective specialist college so that the scholar is eligible to sit the diploma examination at the end of the training period.
+The programmes are designed to enable residents to fulfil the credentials requirements of the respective specialist college so that the resident is eligible to sit the diploma examination at the end of the training period.

 Residents work as an integral part of the Equine Referral Hospital’s clinical teams and are intimately involved with the Hospital’s clinical, teaching and clinical research activities.
 Career routes of equine residents after completion of the programmes include specialist clinical work in private practice, specialist clinical work in university teaching hospitals and further research training (PhD) to become a clinical scientist.